sbennell/CO2Car/README.md

    - `me-no-dev/AsyncTCP`: WebSocket support
    - `bblanchon/ArduinoJson`: JSON data handling

+3. **Network Setup**:
+   - **Station Mode** (Default):
+     - Device will attempt to connect to configured WiFi network
+     - Configure WiFi credentials through web interface
+   - **AP Mode** (Fallback):
+     - If WiFi connection fails, device creates its own network
+     - SSID: `CO2RaceTimer-XXXX` (XXXX = last 4 digits of MAC)
+     - Password: `co2racer`
+     - IP Address: 192.168.4.1

-3. **Web Interface Setup**:
+4. **Web Interface Setup**:
-   - Connect to the ESP32's WiFi access point
+   - Connect to either your WiFi network or the device's AP
-   - Navigate to the ESP32's IP address in a web browser
+   - Navigate to the device's IP address in a web browser
    - Use the web interface to control and monitor races
    ```ini
    lib_deps =